PCI-ORG/PCI-NKO/README.md

 - **Note:** If CUDA devices are available, uncomment the last line in the .env file.

 For those who prefer using `pyenv` or Python's built-in `venv` for creating virtual environments, we also provide a `requirements.txt` file.
 You can use this as an alternative to the Conda setup (steps 1-5 above).
-After creating your virtual environment with [pyenv](https://github.com/pyenv/pyenv),  [pyenv-win](https://github.com/pyenv-win/pyenv-win), or [venv](https://docs.python.org/3/library/venv.html), you can install the required packages using:
+After creating your virtual environment with [pyenv](https://github.com/pyenv/pyenv),  [pyenv-win](https://github.com/pyenv-win/pyenv-win), or [venv](https://docs.python.org/3/library/venv.html) based on Python 3.12 or later,, you can install the required packages using:

 ```bash
 pip install -r requirements.txt